Baron-von-Riedesel/WDe/readme.txt

   WDe is supposed to run in DOS.
 There's a support dll supplied (WDEVDD.DLL), that may allow to run WDe in Windows XP as administrator, but this is unsupported and won't work with newer versions of Windows.
+Also note that WDe needs at least a 80386 cpu to run.

   4. License